 - Technical corks

-Natural corks can be spotted due to their various bumps and lumps is design.
-Natural corks are design in a way that there are not any even distrubution of texture.
-Technical corks can be spotted due to their completely even texture throughout (which protect the wine the same way a bottle cap can).
+Natural corks can be spotted by their various bumps and lumps as they don’t have an even distribution of texture.
+Technical corks, on the other hand, are known for their even texture and protect the wine the same way a bottle cap can.

 Alternatives to Corked Wines

-There is an ever increasing amount of top quality wineries have began to transition to using bottle cap bottles for their wines.
-This is simply due to the fact that cork's are a seperate product used to package the and they have the ability to spoil.
-If a cork spoils this can have a knock on affect and also spoil the wine.
+An increasing amount of top quality wineries have begun to transition to using bottle cap bottles for their wines.
+This is simply due to the fact that corks are a separate product and they have the ability to spoil.
+The knock on effect then is that they can spoil the wine.

 An extra benefit to opting to select a screw cap wine is that they are they are easily kept and stored for later.